Did you know?

 Although they can be domesticated and milked – so placid are they – this leapiness is the main reason why you don’t see eland being farmed at every turn.
 It’s been tried in Russia and in South Africa.
 Sometimes they don’t even bother to leap.
 They just use their weight to plough through the barrier.

-In South African rock art, the eland is 1 of the most commonly depicted animals, and that is because it had a huge mystical significance for the San people, also known as the Bushmen, who created this art.
+In South African rock art, the eland is one of the most commonly depicted animals, and that is because it had a huge mystical significance for the San people, also known as the Bushmen, who created this art.
 It was seen as a ‘power animal’, linked to rainmaking, to trance rituals and rites of passage.

 Part of that mysticism must surely be the eland’s powers of survival.
 It’s a survivor, able to thrive on very little water, in extreme temperatures.

 One of the easiest places to see them – and the rock art where they are depicted – is the Drakensberg Mountains in KwaZulu-Natal.
-This area has long been 1 of their strongholds, and the conditions, in summer at least, are not as harsh as some of their other habitats in the semi-arid Karoo and savannahs.
+This area has long been one of their strongholds, and the conditions, in summer at least, are not as harsh as some of their other habitats in the semi-arid Karoo and savannahs.

 If at all possible, listen to an eland herd as it passes.
 You’ll hear a distinct clicking sound as they walk.